Wound Dehiscence

 Clinical Features

-The most evident feature of wound dehiscence is the visible opening of the wound (Fig. 2), healing poorly following the operation; this typically happens around 5-7 days post-operatively.
+For a superficial wound dehiscence, the most evident feature is the visible opening of the wound (Fig. 2), healing poorly following the operation; this typically happens around 5-7 days post-operatively.
+This may be associated with surrounding erythema or purulent discharge, secondary to a concurrent surgical site infection (SSI).

-A classic sign of deep / full thickness dehiscence (where the skin can be intact) is new bulging of the wound and seepage of pink serous or blood-stained fluid from the wound.
+For a full thickness dehiscence, the skin can often be intact however there is a new bulging of the wound and an increased seepage of pink serous or blood-stained fluid appearing from the wound.
 A sudden increase in wound discharge should be considered as deep dehiscence until proven otherwise*.

-*Such a presentation will mandate removal of the skin clips / sutures at the area of maximal leakage and physically examining the rectus sheath with your finger to check it is still intact
+*Such a presentation will mandate removal of the skin clips / sutures at the area of maximal leakage and physically examining the rectus sheath with your finger or a wound swab to check it is still intact

 Fig. 1 - Severe wound dehiscence, post inguinal hernia repair.